 How to safely remove drives from the computer

-Even though FireWire and USB devices are Plug & Play (i.e. they are ready to use upon being plugged-in), you should not just unplug them.
-By unplugging a drive with a “hot” connection, you can corrupt data on your hard disk or other storage device.
+Even though most drives are Plug & Play (i.e. they are ready to use upon being plugged in), you should never just unplug them.
+By unplugging a drive with a “hot” connection, you can corrupt data on your drive.
 It is important to note that even disconnecting a device improperly one time can cause file system corruption.

-You can prevent such problems by clicking the “Unplug/Eject” or “Safely Remove Hardware” icon in the system tray (down by the clock).
-The icon looks like a gray box with with a green arrow on top.
+You can prevent such problems by clicking the “Unplug/Eject” or “Safely Remove Hardware” icon in the system tray.

 You’ll then be given a list of removable devices that are currently connected to your computer.
 Highlight the device you would like to remove and click “Stop”.